ydahal1/ydahal1/ReadMe.md

-You can't trust a ladder.
-It will always let you down
+What kind of tree fits in your hand?
+A palm tree!

 [
-Sat Jun  6 01:01:32 UTC 2026
+Mon Jun  8 01:08:55 UTC 2026
  ]